evnplmjr/Project-Portfolio/README.md

 # Data Science Project Portfolio

 This repository contains the current projects I am working on, and the past projects I have worked on.
-The projects are written in Python.
 Click on the project title to view the full analysis and code.

 As of the moment, I am currently on a 6 month sailing contract, but I strive to regularly update and improve my work.